VolumezTech/volumez/README.md

 media_image_version = "latest"

 ### Refresh Token (CSI Token) - Can retrieve from Volumez portal under Developer Info ###
-vlz_refresh_token = ""
+vlz_refresh_token = "eyJjdHkiOi..."
 ```

 1. resource_prefix - Prefix for naming the resources that will be created by this Terraform
 2. target_resource_group_location - location in which the resource group exists
 3. target_resource_group_name - name of the resource group to created our vmss in
-4. zones - list of availability zones
+4. zones - list of availability zones. i.e: ["1"] (for single-zone), ["1", "2", ...] (for multi-zone)
-5. target_proximity_placement_group_id - proximity group id in which vmss will be scaled in. in case zones list contains more than one zone, this value will be ignored
+5. target_proximity_placement_group_id - proximity group id in which vmss will be scaled in.
+In case "zones" list contains more than one zone, this value will be ignored
 6. target_virtual_network_name - vnet name in which vmss will be scaled in
-7. target_subnet_id - subnet id in which vmss will be scaled in
+7. target_subnet_id - subnet id in which vmss will be scaled in.
 8. media_node_type - VM size
 9. media_node_count -  num of VMs in VMSS
 10. media_image_* - marketplace OS configuration block